 In forex trading, volatility is a measure of the extent of changes in a currency's value.
 It is measured by standard deviation – which is how much a price deviates from its mean.
 A volatile currency will see its value often deviate from the average.
 The most volatile currencies will generally have lower levels of liquidity, which means there are greater chances of drastic price movements in either direction or significant weekend gaps.

-The most volatile currency pairs can sometimes be hard to determine since volatility can impact different currencies at all different times.
+The most volatile currency pairs can sometimes be hard to determine since volatility can impact different currencies at different times.
 The below pairs have generally seen times of high volatility.

 What makes AUD/JPY (Australian Dollar vs. Japanese Yen) an interesting currency pair is the inverse relationship between those two major currencies.
 The Australian Dollar tends to be in demand when traders have a risk appetite, while the Japanese Yen is a traditional safe haven currency people turn to in times of turbulence.
 The currency pair sees high volatility as it is highly sensitive to changes in market sentiment.